 Infiltrative and affecting many pelvic organs and ovaries, often with distortion of the anatomy and adhesions.

 This system provides a useful tool to describe the extent of endometriosis.
 But, it has limitations.
 For instance, the extent of endometriosis is not generally related to the symptoms someone experiences.
-Minimal or mild endometriosis can have symptoms which interfere with quality of life and likewise, severe endometriosis may not.
+Minimal or mild endometriosis can have symptoms that interfere with the quality of life and likewise, severe endometriosis may not.
 For this and other reasons, the staging of endometriosis is being investigated and more research is underway to improve how we describe the clinical severity and impact of the disease.
 Sometimes deep endometriosis is described as deeply infiltrating endometriosis (DIE).

 We are hopeful that many more endometriosis surgeons will use not only the revised ASRM classification system, but also when appropriate, the newer Enzian classification for deep endometriosis and the EFI (Endometriosis Fertility index) for people who are concerned about their future fertility.
-This will help women to better understand the extent and likely impact of their disease following laparoscopic surgery.
+This will help to better understand the extent and likely impact of their disease following laparoscopic surgery.

 What Causes Endometriosis

 The cause of endometriosis is not fully understood though there are several strong theories.
 Intensive and extensive research around genetics, immunological and environmental factors continue and further research exploring a range of potential causes and contributing factors is being investigated.
 The cause is now generally considered multi-factorial with a strong genetic link, possibly also how genetics behave with other influences (perhaps by environmental factors for example).

 In the 1930s Sampson found that endometriosis was caused by retrograde menstruation or reflux menstruation or period blood back flowing through the fallopian tubes and ‘spilling’ into the pelvic cavity.
 Some gynaecologists still say this causes endometriosis, though there are now more questions than answers with this theory.
-Most women have some reflux menstruation with their period, but not all women have endometriosis.
+Most people have some reflux menstruation with their period, but not all people have endometriosis.

 Endometriosis has elements of a pain syndrome often referred to as central neurological sensitisation.
 There can be an overlap with other conditions characterized by pelvic pain and infertility, including irritable bowel syndrome.